-For more than five hours on October 4th, a critical part of the world’s social media landscape was down due to an error in the routers that coordinate traffic to Facebook‘s data centres.
+For more than five hours on October 4th, a critical part of the world’s social media landscape was down due to an error in the routers that coordinate traffic to Facebook‘s data centers.
 The outage re-ignited demands for federal antitrust changes that might decapitate the rapidly expanding internet behemoth.

 The catastrophic, if only temporary, failure of the business left millions without access to a single communications tool.
-Because of its monopoly on three of the world’s social communications markets, consumers have no other choice than to utilise Facebook.
+Because of its monopoly on three of the world’s social communications markets, consumers have no other choice than to utilize Facebook.

 WHEN FACEBOOK FAILED

 Facebook’s systems are set up to check for errors, but an audit tool that was supposed to block the command that triggered the outage had a flaw, according to the firm.
-Furthermore, malicious behaviour was not to blame for the outage.
+Furthermore, malicious behavior was not to blame for the outage.

-WhatsApp, major messaging service with over two billion users, was disabled for consumers and internal tools were also restricted for workers.
-For Facebook engineers, the problem was made much worse since the outage disabled the tools they usually use to analyse and fix failures of this kind.
-Indeed, it was necessary to send engineers to the data centres to fix it, a task made harder since it took the business a long time to get engineers inside to work on the servers because of the tight security measures in place.
+WhatsApp, a major messaging service with over two billion users, was disabled for consumers and internal tools were also restricted for workers.
+For Facebook engineers, the problem was made much worse since the outage disabled the tools they usually use to analyze and fix failures of this kind.
+Indeed, it was necessary to send engineers to the data centers to fix it, a task made harder since it took the business a long time to get engineers inside to work on the servers because of the tight security measures in place.

-According to Facebook, a mistake during regular maintenance on the company’s data centre network was to blame for the worldwide system failure on Monday that lasted over six hours and created a flood of issues that prolonged the repair process.
+According to Facebook, a mistake during regular maintenance on the company’s data center network was to blame for the worldwide system failure on Monday that lasted over six hours and created a flood of issues that prolonged the repair process.
 Web monitoring company Downdetector claimed the outage was the worst it has ever seen.
 Billions of Facebook (FB.O), Instagram (IGS.O), and WhatsApp (WAP) users were denied access to their applications as a result, and the corporation has been under fire for weeks now.